Skip to main content

 • Do web search if needed.

-• Aggregate the context & generate response.
+• Aggregate the context & generate a response.

-The video at the top shows how it works!
+The video below shows how it works:

 Let’s implement this today!